Latest update

 mothers die from pregnancy related causes per 100,000 births

-of children are experiencing stunted growth
+of children under 5 are experiencing stunted growth

 The West African nation of Togo is home to beautiful beaches, sacred forest and bustling markets.
 The nation is prone to experiencing extreme weather events and disease epidemics, both of which have a devastating effect on livelihoods and access to food, education and healthcare.